Ktk25/HackerCamp-Summer-2018-Submission---Analytics-/README.md

 The above function returns a new dataset having **62 rows** consisting the unique names without any duplication.
 There is no repetition of same date of birth in the case of totally same names.
 Here is the sample output:
 ![](Output_Dataset.PNG)
 The above image is showing last 10 rows out of the 62 rows as the names have been arranged in an alphabetical order according to the First_name.

+---
+**Major Bug and solution**
+First I tried to sort via lists then I found that list was unhashable type and it was difficult  converting it into Dataframe.
+Then, I tried using dictionary for the same and it worked well.